KseniyaShestakova/Python_quest_MIPT/README.md

 # Quest
 A small console quest.
-It makes you able to create a console quest with your own scenario writing file with the format similar to the ones presented in parameters.txt / parameters_again.txt (file with parameter description) and positions.txt / nodes_again.txt (file with the description of positions)
+It makes you able to create a console quest with your own scenario writing file with the format similar to the ones presented in study_parameters.txt/ rules_parameters.txt (file with parameter description) and study_quest.txt / rules_quest.txt (file with the description of positions)

 ### Execution
 To run the quest: